BasicWolf/archived-concrete-settings/docs/src/index.rst

 ConcreteSettings is a Python library which facilitates startup configuration management in applications.

-A minimal developer-facing settings class might look like this:
+Here is an example of a minimal developer-facing setup:

 .. code-block:: python